ICanBoogie/ActiveRecord/README.md

 #### Scopes

-Scopes can be viewed as pre-configured filters sets.
-Each model can define its own filters, inherit filters from its parent class or override them.
+Scopes can be viewed as model defined filters.
+Models can define their own filters, inherit filters from their parent class and override them.
 For instance, this is how a `similar_site`, `similar_language` and `visible` scopes could be defined:

 ```php
 <?php